Martha Doniach MA BPC, UKCP

-I am a Senior Psychodynamic and Psychoanalytic Psychotherapist with over 30 years of experience in mental health.
-Currently, my practice is based in central London, and I also provide online therapy services.
+I am a Consultant Psychodynamic and Psychoanalytic Psychotherapist with over 30 years of experience in mental health.

-I provide therapy and counselling for adults and couples in a safe, non-judgmental environment.
-My services include both open-ended and short-term therapy, as well as supervision and consultation for therapists and counsellors.
-Appointments are available in person or online.
+I offer therapy and counselling, both open-ended and brief-focused sessions, for adults and couples in a safe and non-judgmental space.
+I also provide supervision and consultation for therapists and healthcare professionals.
+Sessions can be booked in person or online.

-For more information about the therapy process or if you have any questions, please get in touch with me by phone or email.
-All communications remain confidential.
+For further details about the therapy process or if you have any questions, please contact me by phone or email.
+All communications are kept confidential.

 About psychodynamic and psychoanalytic psychotherapy